 Female Pattern hair loss occurs less than males but is not quite uncommon, with 30% to 40% of women affected worldwide.
 Its cause is the same as imbalance in the DHT level.
 Female pattern baldness is actually a wrong literature, since women get a thinning hair density in a diffusive manner, often with the broadening line of the center hair part, and does not follow any pattern as such.
 Female hair loss is classified under the Ludwig scale into 3 stages which a lot of hair loss and hair thinning but not complete baldness usually.
 Other than androgenic reactions, child birth, cancer and chemotherapy; some surgery or major illness and drug reactions can also cause female hair loss.

-Other than androgenic reactions, permanent hair loss can be triggered or speed up with poor diet and malnutrition, lack of sleep and such lifestyle habits, any prolonged illness and treatment, side effect of certain drugs can also damage hair follicles to speeds up the hair growth cycle from anagen to the telogen phase.
+Other than androgenic reactions, complete hair loss can be triggered or speed up with poor diet and malnutrition, lack of sleep and such lifestyle habits, any prolonged illness and treatment, side effect of certain drugs can also damage hair follicles to speeds up the hair growth cycle from anagen to the telogen phase.
 This is called telogen effluvium which is the next most common syndrome of hair loss after androgenic alopecia.

-Traction alopecia is partly a man-made condition of permanent hair loss wherein over pulling and straining hairstyles such as braiding, cornrows, croydon’s facelift, and the associating ironing, straightning, perming all together leads hair follicles to exaggerate and shrink permanently and this affects only the most strained area and does spread as such, but it usually happens of the front of the scalp since usually for these hairstyles, it is that region that is mostly strained.
-Traction alopecia is very common in african-american descent men and women, since cornrows and braiding is a patent style largely donned by them.
+Traction alopecia is partly a man-made condition of complete hair loss wherein over pulling and straining hairstyles such as braiding, cornrows, croydon’s facelift, and the associating ironing, straightning, perming all together leads hair follicles to exaggerate and shrink permanently and this affects only the most strained area and does spread as such, but it usually happens of the front of the scalp since usually for these hairstyles, it is that region that is mostly strained.
+Traction alopecia is very common in African-American descent men and women, since cornrows and braiding is a patent style largely donned by them.

 Reviews of the Harley Body Clinic